GIM Framework · Plain-Language Methodology for Pastors

 A description of what kind of ministry is active here

-A measure of a church's faithfulness or spiritual maturity
+A measure of a church's faithfulness or maturity

 An honest look at structural need and ministry gaps